safe-global/safe-docs/docs/intro_07_bug_bounty.md

 Public disclosure of the bug or the indication of an intention to exploit it on Mainnet will make the report ineligible for a bounty.
 If in doubt about other aspects of the bounty, most of the [Ethereum Foundation bug bounty program rules](https://bounty.ethereum.org/) will apply here.

 Any questions?
 Reach us via email ([bounty@gnosis.io](mailto:bounty@gnosis.io)) or [Discord](https://discordapp.com/invite/FPMRAwK).
 For more information on the Gnosis Safe, check out our [website](https://gnosis-safe.io) and our [Github](https://github.com/gnosis?q=safe).

-## Honey Pot

-We have previously transferred a significant amount of funds to a [Gnosis Safe](https://etherscan.io/address/0xafc2f2d803479a2af3a72022d54cc0901a0ec0d6) (15,000 ETH), which serves as a honey pot for bounty hunters.
-This honey pot will be updated to the latest version of the smart contracts in the upcoming weeks.
-The honey pot Gnosis Safe update will happen before we make the update available to our users.

-At Gnosis, we are gradually moving substantial amounts of our company funds into a Gnosis Safe.

 *Happy hunting!*